Spam WordPress comments are the worst. They’re like uninvited guests scribbling nonsense all over your carefully built website.

 The ‘register your domain’ link will take you to the Google reCAPTCHA website, where you can register your site to work with reCAPTCHA.

 First, you need to type your website name or any name of your choice in the ‘Label’ field.
-This will help you easily identify your site in the future.
+This is for your own reference and will help you easily identify your site in the future.

-Next, you need to select the ‘Challenge (v2)’ radio button.
-This will open up 2 new options.
+Next, select the ‘Challenge (v2)’ radio button to open up your options.

 Since you want to add the reCAPTCHA checkbox to your site, you need to select the first option, ‘I’m not a robot Checkbox’.